catapulte/infra/README.md

 # infra

-docker-compose file to set up the infrastructure
+docker-compose file and ansible playbook to set up the infrastructure